lucasvolkmer/d2l-en-branch/chapter_preliminaries/ndarray.md

 ## Mecanismo de *Broadcasting*
 :label:`subsec_broadcasting`

-In the above section, we saw how to perform elementwise operations on two tensors of the same shape.
-Under certain conditions, even when shapes differ, we can still [**perform elementwise operations by invoking the *broadcasting mechanism*.**]
-This mechanism works in the following way:
-First, expand one or both arrays by copying elements appropriately so that after this transformation, the two tensors have the same shape.
-Second, carry out the elementwise operations on the resulting arrays.
 Na seção acima, vimos como realizar operações elemento a elemento em dois tensores da mesma forma.
 Sob certas condições, mesmo quando as formas são diferentes, ainda podemos [**realizar operações elementar